Ziggypigster/SotnRandoTools/README.md

 ## Mechanics
 Axe Armor has been retooled to gain progression level upgrades to movement and navigation similar to Alucard.
+Axe Armor has unique sub weapon animations that changed based on the subweapon acquired.
 Axe Armor can also use consumables + sub weapons to allow for more varied gameplay.

 Gathering relics can also grant one or more of the following additional helpful effects: <br />